CodeYourFuture/fundamentals-course/post-khan-academy-challenges.md

 Add bubbles to your fishtank (if you have not, already), and make these objects, too. (`x`, `y`, and perhaps `size`).

+### Advanced - clickable bubbles

+Make each bubble clickable - when you click it it changes in colour.
+To track which bubbles have been clicked, you should add a `clicked` property to each bubble object.

+Use the function `dist(x1, x2, x2, y2)` to find the distance between two points.

 # Challenge: many snowmen, with objects!

 Go back to the ["simple snowman" challenge](https://www.khanacademy.org/computing/computer-programming/programming/drawing-basics/pc/challenge-simple-snowman) and make a spin-off.